ipetkov/crane/docs/API.md

 ### `lib.installCargoArtifactsHook`

+Defines `compressAndInstallCargoArtifactsDir()` which handles installing cargo's artifact directory to the derivation's output as a zstd compressed tarball.
+It takes two positional arguments:
+1. the installation directory for the output.
+   * An error will be raised if not specified
+   * Cargo's artifact directory will be compressed as a reproducible tarball with zstd compression.
+It will be written to this directory and named `target.tar.zstd`
+1. the path to cargo's artifact directory
+   * An error will be raised if not specified

+Defines `dedupAndInstallCargoArtifactsDir()` which handles installing cargo's artifact directory to the derivation's output after deduplicating identical files against a directory of previously prepared cargo artifacts.
+It takes three positional arguments:
+1. the installation directory for the output.
+   * An error will be raised if not specified
+   * If the specified path is a directory which exists then the current cargo artifacts will be compared with the contents of said directory.
+Any files whose contents and paths match will be symbolically linked together to reduce the size of the data stored in the Nix store.
+1. the path to cargo's artifact directory
+   * An error will be raised if not specified
+1. a path to the previously prepared cargo artifacts
+   * An error will be raised if not specified
+   * `/dev/null` can be specified here if there is no previous directory to deduplicate against

 Defines `prepareAndInstallCargoArtifactsDir()` which handles installing cargo's artifact directory to the derivation's output.
-It takes two positional
+It takes three positional
 arguments:
 1. the installation directory for the output.
    * If not specified, the value of `$out` will be used
-   * Cargo's artifact directory will be compressed as a reproducible tarball with zstd compression.
-It will be written to this directory and named `target.tar.zstd`
+   * Cargo's artifact directory will be installed based on the installation mode selected below
 1. the path to cargo's artifact directory
    * If not specified, the value of `$CARGO_TARGET_DIR` will be used
    * If `CARGO_TARGET_DIR` is not set, cargo's default target location  (i.e.
      `./target`) will be used.
+1. the installation mode to apply
+   * If not specified, the value of `$installCargoArtifactsMode` will be used.
+     If `$installCargoArtifactsMode` is not specified, a default value of `"use-symlink" will be used
+   * If set to "use-symlink" then `dedupAndInstallCargoArtifactsDir()` will be used.
+     - If `$cargoArtifacts` is defined and `$cargoArtifacts/target` is a valid directory, it will be used during file deduplication
+   * If set to "use-zstd" then `compressAndInstallCargoArtifactsDir()` will be used.
+   * Otherwise an error will be raised if the mode is not recognized

 **Automatic behavior:** if `doInstallCargoArtifacts` is set to `1`, then `prepareAndInstallCargoArtifactsDir "$out" "$CARGO_TARGET_DIR"` will be run as a